VioletSn/MKV_Batch_Editor/README.md

 Anyway if you happen to use this script i hope you like it and any feedback to make it better or more efficient would be welcome ❤️

+## Useage

+**Requires:**
+- Powershell 7
+- MKVToolNix

+### Method 1

+Simply download the "!Master.psy" file and place it in the folder along with the MKV files you want to edit (The script targets .mkv extension and will ignore other files) and then double click to run.
+If its working properly it should display the files it can see when it opens.

+### Method 2

+If you find youself constantly moving the script around, you can also download the "!RUN - MKVBatchEdit.bat" file and follow the steps:
+1. Place the !Master.psy in a permanent location which you wont change
+2. Edit the .bat file and change the "script_path" variable to where you placed the !Master.psy
+3. **OPTINAL:** If you saved Powershell 7 in a non-default location, change the begining of line 3 to your "pwsh.exe" location

+Now you only have to move the .bat file around and not the main script (more useful if you are editing the main script and dont want multiple versions).

+**Note:** If there are files moved in or out of the folder the script needs restart.

 ## Functions

 - The script works by generating and then reading off JSON files created for each MKV video